ytroutman05/aws-ec2-linux-ssh/README.md

 ### 3. Configured the Security Group

-Configured the EC2 security group to allow SSH traffic through TCP port 22.
+Configured a security group to allow SSH traffic on TCP port 22 from my IP address only, reducing unnecessary public exposure.

-SSH access was limited according to the requirements of the lab.

 ### 4. Secured the Private Key